Brat Tour

-The Brat Tour (also referred to as the Brat Arena Tour for the arena dates) was the fourth solo concert tour by English singer-songwriter Charli XCX, in support of her sixth studio album Brat (2024).
-It began in Manchester, United Kingdom, on 27 November 2024, and concluded in Gwacheon, South Korea, on 15 August 2025.
-English singer and DJ Shygirl served as the opening act for the UK leg, while British producer and artist Finn Keane was the opening act for the US leg.
+The Brat Tour (also referred to as the Brat Arena Tour for the arena dates) was the fourth solo concert tour by British singer-songwriter Charli XCX, in support of her sixth studio album Brat (2024).
+It began in Manchester, England, on 27 November 2024, and concluded in Gwacheon, South Korea, on 15 August 2025.
+British singer and DJ Shygirl served as the opening act for the UK leg, while British producer and artist Finn Keane was the opening act for the US leg.

 Background

 Charli XCX released her sixth studio album Brat on 7 June 2024.
 It became her highest-charting album on the Billboard 200, and her biggest commercial success to date.
 Met with critical acclaim upon release, the album was dubbed by various outlets as "one of the biggest pop culture moments of the year".
 The style of album cover and the specific shade of green became a viral sensation after a "Brat generator" tool surfaced online that allowed users to replicate the cover with their own custom text, which was used during the presidential campaign of Kamala Harris in the United States, during the 2024 United Kingdom general election, and to promote the success of the Ultra Low Emission Zone scheme in London.